Aquib489/htmlxify/HOW_TO_USE.md

 1. Make sure the CSS file is in the same directory as HTML
 2. Clear browser cache (Ctrl+Shift+Delete)
 3. Check browser console for errors (F12)
-4. Verify classes/IDs match the ones in your .htmlx file
+4. Verify classes/IDs match the ones in your .htmlxify file

 ### Issue: Elements Not Displaying